Van T. Barfoot: Post-World War II

 Having grown up in the strictly segregated south, Barfoot was noted for a comment he made in 1945 regarding African-Americans.
-Mississippi senator and Ku Klux Klan member Theodore G. Bilbo asked Barfoot if he had much trouble with the African-American soldiers he had served with during the war.
+Democrat Mississippi senator and Ku Klux Klan member Theodore G. Bilbo asked Barfoot if he had much trouble with the African-American soldiers he had served with during the war.
 To Bilbo's embarrassment, Barfoot responded, "I found out after I did some fighting in this war that the colored boys fight just as good as the white boys...I've changed my idea a lot about colored people since I got into this war and so have a lot of other boys from the south".

-Barfoot later served in the Korean War and the Vietnam War, and was awarded a Purple Heart.
-He reached the rank of colonel before retiring from the Army.
+Barfoot later served in the Korean War and Vietnam War.
+During the Vietnam War, he served as a deputy aviation officer and flew over 177 combat hours.
+He reached the rank of colonel before retiring from the Army in 1974.
 In retirement, he lived on a farm in Amelia County, Virginia, and later moved to Henrico County, Virginia, near his daughter.